annargrs/annargrs.github.io/_pages/talks.md

 August 12 2024: [ACL 2024](https://aclanthology.org/2024.acl-long.817/), Bangkok
 * **Key Claims in LLM Research Have a Long Tail of Footnotes** <br/>
   July 24 2024: [ICML 2024](https://icml.cc/)
-* <i class="fa fa-landmark"/> Expert discussant at the Roundtable on Watermarking/Content Authentication/Synthetic Content with Academia and Civil Society. <br/>
+* building-columns-solid.svg Expert discussant at the Roundtable on Watermarking/Content Authentication/Synthetic Content with Academia and Civil Society. <br/>
   July 11 2024: This event was a technical dialogue between the European AI Office (EUAIO) and the U.S. AI Safety Institute (USAISI), held at the U.S. Department of Commerce in Washington, D.C. and online.
 * **A Sanity Check on Emergent Properties** <br/>
   July 1-2 2024: NLP seminar at [Cardiff University, Wales](https://cardiffnlp.github.io/)